Organization, Business, or Non-Profit Sub-Plan

 BS in General Sociology

-Students must complete 5 sociology electives for a total of 15 credits, and at least one sociology elective must be at the 4XXX level.
+Students must complete 5 sociology electives for a total of 15 credits.

 BS in Sociology of Law, Criminology, and Deviance

 Students must successfully complete SOC 3101 or 3102, two or three law, criminology, & deviance 4XXX-level electives, and one elective that is not a law, criminology, & deviance course.